MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-prepare-dynamics-365-for-sales-for-integration.md

 ## <a name="connecting-business-central-on-premises-versions-earlier-than-version-16"></a>Connecting Business Central On-Premises Versions Earlier Than Version 16
 The Microsoft Power Platform team has [announced](/power-platform/important-changes-coming#deprecation-of-office365-authentication-type-and-organizationserviceproxy-class-for-connecting-to-dataverse) that it is deprecating the Office365 authentication type.
 If you are using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises that is earlier than version 16, you must use the OAuth authentication type to connect to [!INCLUDE[crm_md](includes/crm_md.md)] online.
 The steps in this section describe how to make the connection.

-### <a name="requirements"></a>Requirements
+### <a name="prerequisites"></a>Prerequisites

-You must have a Microsoft Azure subscription.
+- You must have a Microsoft Azure subscription.
 A trial account will work for application registration.
+- [!INCLUDE[crm_md](includes/crm_md.md)] is configured to use one of the following authentication types:

+   - Office365 (legacy)

+     > [!IMPORTANT]
+     > Effective April 2022, Office365 (legacy) will no longer be supported.
+For more information, see [Important changes (deprecations) coming in Power Apps, Power Automate and customer engagement apps](/power-platform/important-changes-coming#deprecation-of-office365-authentication-type-and-organizationserviceproxy-class-for-connecting-to-dataverse).

+   - OAuth

 ### <a name="to-connect-a-version-of-business-central-earlier-than-version-16"></a>To connect a version of Business Central earlier than version 16

 1. Import the Microsoft Dynamics 365 Business Central Integration Solution into your [!INCLUDE[crm_md](includes/crm_md.md)] environment.
 The integration solution is available in the CrmCustomization folder on your Business Central installation DVD.
 There are multiple versions of the solution, such as DynamicsNAVIntegrationSolution_v8 or DynamicsNAVIntegrationSolution_v9 or DynamicsNAVIntegrationSolution_v91.
 The solution you should import depends on the version of [!INCLUDE[crm_md](includes/crm_md.md)] you're connecting to. [!INCLUDE[crm_md](includes/crm_md.md)] online requires the DynamicsNAVIntegrationSolution_v91 integration solution.
 2. Create a non-interactive integration user in your [!INCLUDE[crm_md](includes/crm_md.md)] environment, and assign the user the following security roles.
-For more information, see [Create a non-interactive user account](https://docs.microsoft.com/power-platform/admin/create-users-assign-online-security-roles#create-a-non-interactive-user-account).
+For more information, see [Create a non-interactive user account](/power-platform/admin/create-users-assign-online-security-roles#create-a-non-interactive-user-account).

    * Dynamics 365 Business Central Integration Administrator
    * Dynamics 365 Business Central Integration User